Ramón Clemente

 Ramón Clemente (born December 11, 1985) is a Puerto Rican professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).

 College career

-Clemente started his college career at Paris Junior College in Paris, Texas playing for two years and winning back to back Conference Championships.
-In addition, he made the All American Team.
+Clemente started his college career at Paris Junior College in Paris, Texas playing for two years and winning back to back conference championships.
+In addition, he made the All-American Team.

 After junior college, Clemente continued to play college basketball at Wichita State University in Kansas and graduated with a degree in Criminal Justice in 2009.

 Professional career

-Immediately after graduating college in 2009, Clemente played professionally in Puerto Rico with Mayaguez and continues to do so.
-In the 2009–10 season he joined Maccabi Ashdod B.C. from Israeli Liga Leumit.
+Immediately after graduating in 2009, Clemente played professionally with Mayaguez in Puerto Rico, where he continues to play.
+During the 2009–10 season, he joined Maccabi Ashdod B.C. in Israeli Liga Leumit.